ndx-video/asciidoc-xml/README.md

 ## Example

-See `examples/comprehensive.adoc` or `web/static/comprehensive.adoc` for a complete example demonstrating all AsciiDoc features.
+See `examples/comprehensive.adoc` for a complete example demonstrating all AsciiDoc features.

 ## Dependencies